ealang/pixel-reader/README.md

 2. Extract the zip into the root of your SD card.
 3. Boot your device, and the app should now show up in the apps/tools list.

-Epub files can be placed anywhere on the SD card.
+Book files can be placed anywhere on the SD card.
 Browse to the location after launching the app.

 *Note:* Currently untested on firmware other than [April 2022](https://retrogamecorps.com/2022/05/15/miyoo-mini-v2-guide/#Firmware).